Mollie Huston Lee: Personal life and early career

-Library leader and pioneer

-In 1905 public library service was extended to blacks in Charlotte, North Carolina, but Raleigh had to wait another thirty years.
-By 1935 there were only twelve black public libraries in North Carolina, however little action was taken in most areas of North Carolina to open libraries to blacks.
-Mollie Huston Lee was an advocate for bringing a library that would serve African Americans to Raleigh.
-Lee and a group of community members met in 1935 with the white mayor, George A. Isley, to discuss the creation of a public library that would serve blacks.
-Fulfilling a goal to establish a black literary collection at a library, the Richard B. Harrison Public Library opened on November 12, 1935.
+Librarian of the Richard B. Harrison Library

+Despite making up a third of Wake County's population, African Americans did not have a library they could legally patronize before 1935.
+Mollie Huston Lee is credited as the founder and "literal builder" of Raleigh's first public library for African Americans.
+Lee organized a group of community members consisting of, among local leadership, representatives of the North Carolina Library Commission and North Carolina Department of Public Instruction.
+Together, they met with Raleigh's mayor, George A. Iseley, at Christ Church in 1935 to discuss the need for an additional public library.
+The meeting ultimately resulted in the formation of a biracial library committee, the first in the American South.

+For the new library, city commissioners appropriated $2,500, while county commissioners appropriated $750.
+Local fundraising, using the slogan, "A dollar and a book," provided an additional $466.86.
+Altogether, the Richard B. Harrison Public Library opened on November 12, 1935 with Lee serving as librarian.
+It was named after Richard Berry Harrison, a renowned Black Broadway performer and lecturer at A&T College.

 Lee valued community outreach and frequently brought the library to patrons when they were unable to visit the library themselves.
 Her actions encouraged community members to use the library and its resources.
 Despite trying economic conditions, the library's resources continued to expand due to Lee's efforts.

-In addition to establishing a library and services for African Americans in Raleigh, Lee also assisted in the training of future librarians.
-Library science students from Atlanta University, North Carolina Central University, and the University of North Carolina at Chapel Hill learned from firsthand experiences at the Harrison Library under the direction of Mollie Huston Lee.
+Lee also assisted in the training of future librarians.
+Library science students from Atlanta University, North Carolina Central University, and the University of North Carolina at Chapel Hill learned from firsthand experiences at the Richard B. Harrison Library under the direction of Mollie Huston Lee.
 She served as the supervisor of Negro School Libraries in North Carolina from 1946 to 1953.
 Lee was known as a "librarian's librarian."

 Reflecting on her career as a librarian, Lee expressed, "I don't know of anything else that can help anyone grow more than working in a library."
 Mollie Huston Lee told a radio audience in 1951, "a public library is the recorded memory of mankind, serving the community.
 Its function is to make available to all, information and thought in all fields of human knowledge and experience and to help each person, whatever his interest may be, to find and use the books and other library facilities and material which best serve his needs."

 During her 37-year career at the Harrison Library, she saw the library evolve from a tiny, one-room storefront library on Hargett Street to a $300,000 structure on New Bern Avenue.
-She retired from a 42-year library career on June 30, 1972, to "have fun and do some of the things I have not had time for."
+She retired from a 42-year library career on June 30, 1972, to "have fun and do some of the things [she had] not had time for."